tomcarbon/docker-react-dungeons-dragons-dice-roller/README.md

 This website application has a mobile-friendly GUI and provides the user (e.g.: D&D Dungeon Master) with a virtual set of D&D Dice.
 Also, this program has a simple general-purpose notepad with large, easy-to-read font.

-This application runs from a docker container on localhost port 80, using node, npm, yarn, react.
+This application runs from a docker container on localhost port 80, using node, npm, yarn, react, react-bootstrap (width<400px OK).
 The docker container uses an installation of Ubuntu 18.04 with several common tools (such as byobu and vim) installed.

 The dice are: d20, d12, d10, d10 (x10), d8, d6, d4.